5 Reasons Ignition is More Than Just SCADA Software

 You can get MES and ERP to work, all in one place.

-In addition to SCADA software, which runs on the plant floor, many manufacturing companies also utilize manufacturing execution system (MES) and enterprise resource planning (ERP) software.
+In addition to SCADA software, which runs on the plant floor, many manufacturing companies also utilize manufacturing execution systems (MES) and ERP software.

 MES software, which is sometimes referred to as manufacturing operations management (MOM), deals with production scheduling, overall equipment effectiveness (OEE) / downtime, preventive maintenance, auditing, statistical process control (SPC) and more.
 MES can be thought of as a middle layer between SCADA and ERP, the latter of which handles many aspects of business management such as supply chains, procurement, human resources, financials, sales and more.